Advice and Tips for Parents of Addicted Children

 5. Practice Self-Care

 Self-care is the act of making your needs a priority and is a valuable tool for parents of addicted children.
 As you attempt to care for your child’s needs during long periods of turmoil, your stress grows towards burnout.
-Increased stress can present as a number of physical and mental health conditions like:
+Increased stress can present as a number of physical and mental health conditions, such as:

-- Reduced immune system (making you more prone to illness).
+- Weakened immune system (making you more prone to illness).

 - Memory and attention problems.